Clinic News

 Clinic Associate Director Testifies in State Legislature Regarding “Secret” Execution Chamber

 Ty Alper, Associate Director of the Death Penalty Clinic, testified on Tuesday, May 8 before the California State Senate Public Safety Committee, regarding the recent revelations about a new execution chamber being constructed at San Quentin Prison without the proper notice or authority from the Legislature.
 Alper’s testimony provided the Committee with information about the challenge to lethal injection in California, litigation that apparently prompted prison officials to begin construction on the new execution chamber.
 In his testimony, Alper clarified for the Committee that the federal judge presiding over the lethal injection litigation had not ordered the construction of a new chamber, as prison officials had claimed.
-Click here for Alper’s official statement to the Committee.
-Click here for an article in the L.A.
+Read the full article from L.A.
 Times about the hearing.

 Clinic Student Mark Feeser Wins 2007 Sax Prize